inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 <br>

 #### SETTING UP LOCAL MODE
-In local mode, Spark runs on a single JVM, but it can still utilize multiple cores if available.
+Local mode is the easiest and fastest to set up.
+In this mode, Spark runs on a single JVM, but it can still utilize multiple cores if available.
 The number of threads specified with * instructs Spark to use as many worker threads as logical cores on your machine.
 Each thread can execute tasks concurrently, simulating parallel processing even though it's all within a single JVM.
+This mode is good for development, testing, and running small jobs.
 ``` python
 from pyspark.sql import SparkSession